What is happening at Dunstan Reserve?

 During the construction phase, we expect that there will be some disruptions made to the immediate area, however, we will endeavour to keep these to a minimum.

-Works will generally be carried out between 7am to 4pm, Monday to Friday and are scheduled to commence on 26th August 2024 and be completed by February 2025
+Works will generally be carried out between 7am to 4pm, Monday to Friday and are scheduled to be completed in May 2025

 For safety during construction, temporary changes to traffic and parking along Everett Street and Bakers Parade will be required.
 Pedestrian access from Everett Street into Dunstan Reserve will be closed throughout the construction period.
 We expect that some loud noise will be generated due to excavation activities.